-If you think about a baby grand decorating idea, you might want to just draw a schematic of furniture placement.
-Here’s a nice example of how to place a baby grand piano in a room.
-This eclectic and cozy room looks perfectly happy with a baby grand included.
+If you think about a grand piano decorating idea, you might want to just draw a schematic of furniture placement.
+Here’s a nice example of how to place a grand piano in a room.
+This cozy room with a fireplace looks perfect with a grand piano included.

 In the parlance of interior designers, there are definitely principles and elements involved to accomplish the goal.
 By choosing furniture that is scaled and in proportion to the room, (the smaller the room, the less furniture or smaller scale) and including the choice of piano in the style and theme of the home décor, the instrument can become a focal point but balanced with the rest of the design elements of the room.
 Most people think of a flat TV or a fireplace as the focal point, but as you can see in the photo above, it can be a balancing act.

 Decorators and designers, when they work, consider space, pattern, lighting, texture, color and line in order to unify the room’s style and theme.
 It is this kind of visual attention that gives harmony to a space.
 It can dictate the best place to put a piano in a house.

 Decorating a Room with an Upright Piano

 Obviously there is another solution for small rooms, and that can be vertical, or upright pianos.
 No longer the stepchild of the grands, some of the upright luxury pianos of today have the performance values of concert grands, and every bit as much styling and décor oomph.

 In the photo below, you can see how this upright has become the focus of a decorative wall of art objects, a decorated piano, so to speak.
 Such clever placements can dictate where to put a piano in a house.
 Because the instrument is so cleverly integrated, it actually enlarges this small room.
 If you considered putting a white upright in this room, you might add some livelier color and texture values.